Words like ‘Mindfulness’ and ‘Stilling the mind’ are often used to capture some of the essence of meditation.

-Meditation is the state achieved from deep concentration on a single object until all other thoughts vanish and all that is left is an intense awareness of that object.
-It is the ultimate goal of all our Yoga practices to reach this state of bliss.
+Meditation however is the state achieved from deep concentration on a single object until all other thoughts vanish and all that is left is an intense awareness of that object.

 “Meditation is a means to an endlessness.
 It allows us to directly experience our true nature.
 From that vastness and clarity comes the peace and wisdom that we so long for.
 The space to accept ourselves “as is”.
 Stephen Levine.